University at Buffalo School of Law, The State University of New York

 New York State’s Public Law School

 The University at Buffalo School of Law—the only law school in the State University of New York system—is situated on the flagship campus of a premier public university.
-Located in Buffalo, New York, just 20 minutes from Canada, the University at Buffalo is recognized as a top public research university, and is a member of the prestigious Association of American Universities (AAU).
+Located in Buffalo, New York, just 20 minutes from Canada, the University at Buffalo is recognized as a top public research university and is a member of the prestigious Association of American Universities (AAU).
 University at Buffalo is known as one of the top large schools in the Northeast.
-Students choose from more than 110 undergraduate degree programs, 205 master’s degree programs and 84 doctoral programs—the widest range of any public institution in New York or New England.
-The University enrolls close to 30,000 students each year, approximately one third at the graduate and professional levels including more than 450 law students.
+Students choose from more than 150 undergraduate degree programs, over 85 combined degree programs and over 350 graduate programs—the widest range of any public institution in New York or New England.
+The University enrolls over 30,000 students each year, approximately one third at the graduate and professional levels including more than 410 law students.

-UB School of Law is one of the oldest law schools in the state of New York, drawing on over 130 years of experience and innovation in legal education.
+UB School of Law is one of the oldest law schools in the state of New York, drawing on over 135 years of experience and innovation in legal education.
 Our curriculum is constantly evolving, recognizing the need to prepare students for the rapidly changing, global nature of legal practice.
-Each year, we graduate more than 140 lawyers who are ready to practice law in a diverse range of fields including corporate law, environmental law, public service, criminal law, intellectual property, and cross-border practice.
+Each year, we graduate more than 130 lawyers who are ready to practice law in a diverse range of fields including corporate law, public service, criminal law, intellectual property, and cross-border practice.

 Library and Physical Facilities

 UB School of Law is housed in John Lord O’Brian Hall, a seven-story building that includes a state-of-the-art courtroom, which provides students with an opportunity to watch judges and lawyers in action.
-The library is the core of the law school, occupying six of the seven floors, including a law-student-only reading room with space for 84 students.
+The library is located at the core of the law school, occupying six of the seven floors, including law-student-only sections on the fifth and seventh floors.

 Like the law school, the law library is committed to providing students with exceptional research and writing instructors.
 This enables first-year law students to gain one-on-one instruction in various research methods.